Paul Tan

-Paul Tan is a Malaysian motoring journalist.
+Paul Tan (born 27 October 1984) is a Malaysian motoring journalist.
 He is best known for his website, paultan.org or Paul Tan's Automotive News, a popular news portal which covers the Malaysian & ASEAN automotive scenes.
 Paultan.org is managed by Driven Communications Sdn.
 Bhd., a company in which Paul Tan assumes the role as a managing director.
 The website also offers reviews, previews, test drives and covers various other topics that are automotive-related.

 Established in 2004, paultan.org enjoyed a quick rise to fame.
 His website was the basis for the television programme in 2010 called Driven which ran for four seasons.